cloudmesh-community/book/chapters/doc/graphviz.md

 ### Installation

-On OSX you can install graphviz with
+On macOS you can install graphviz with

     brew install graphviz

-On OSX there is also a graphviz version available that includes a GUI.
+On macOS there is also a graphviz version available that includes a GUI.
 THe link to this software is:

 -   <http://www.pixelglow.com/graphviz/>